 These Guidelines are a reference point for Equestrian Australia (EA) officials.
-They are not a rule book or a stand alone document, but rather a supplementary guide alongside the EA Rules for Eventing 25th Edition (30/6/20) and the National Education Program.
+They are not a rule book or a stand alone document, but rather a supplementary guide alongside the current EA Rules for Eventing and the National Education Program.

-These guidelines must be read in conjunction with the FEI Eventing Cross Country Guide for Officials (version 19.05.2020 and the EA Eventing Rules.
+These guidelines must be read in conjunction with the current FEI Eventing Cross Country Guide for Officials and the current EA Eventing Rules